Seeing your dog bite someone is a nightmare no dog owner wants to endure. It’s stressful for everyone involved and the consequences can be severe.

 If they are not old enough to talk things through, wait until the parent has calmed down before discussing what happened.
 Pushing too hard could overwhelm them and reduce the likelihood of a positive resolution.

-If the bite was unprovoked and the dog snapped for an unrelated reason or went out of its way to bite the child, however, there will likely be further repercussions.
+If the bite was unprovoked and the dog snapped at a child for an unrelated reason or went out of its way to bite the child, however, there may be further repercussions.

-Minimally, your dog will need to work with a certified trainer.
+Minimally, your dog will need to work with a certified dog behavior consultant to address the root cause of the dog’s fear and aggressive behavior.

 What Happens When a Dog Bite is Reported?